hapax/hapax.github.io/assets/kepler.md

 So far so good.
 The messiness comes from the fact that the first law allows for more mysterious *elliptical* orbits!
 Where the heck do these come from?
-Last night, I was finding it hard to fall asleep and a sweet hack occurred to me.
+Last night, I was finding it hard to sleep when a sweet hack for finding them occurred to me.

 #### Angular momentum